ta4j/ta4j-wiki/Trendlines-and-Swing-Points.md

 - **Descriptor/JSON**: `support.toJson()` serializes parameters and the swing subtree for persistence.

 ### Runnable analysis harness
 `ta4jexamples.analysis.TrendLineAndSwingPointAnalysis` is the companion example for this page.
-It performs regression-style headroom checks across bundled datasets for fractal and ZigZag swing sources, then renders a chart with support/resistance lines and swing markers.
+It performs regression-style headroom checks, compares all recent swing methods across ossified ETH/USD `PT5M` through `PT1D` fixtures, verifies the July 22 hourly reference high, then renders a chart with support/resistance lines and swing markers.

 Run it from the ta4j source checkout: